-If the above metrics leaned more toward either business or hobby, you should have a better understanding of where you land on the spectrum, which will help you know what taxes to pay.
+If the above metrics leaned more toward either business or hobby, you should better understand where you land on the spectrum, which will help you know what taxes to pay.

 Taxes for OnlyFans Hobbyists

-The ability to itemize expenses for hobby-related activities was suspended by the IRS in 2018.
-This means that as a hobbyist, you will not be allowed any deductions.
+The IRS suspended the ability to itemize expenses for hobby-related activities in 2018.
+As a hobbyist, you will not be allowed any deductions.
 That being said, there is no self-employment tax for income made on hobbies, meaning you will only have to pay income tax.

 If you OnlyFans as a hobby, any income made is taxable.
-You will need to file it on the taxable earnings section of form 1040 (on line 21 labeled “other taxable earnings.”)
+You must file it on the taxable earnings section of form 1040 (on line 21 labeled “other taxable earnings.”)
 Any brand you work with should send you a 1099 if you earned more than $600.

 Federal Taxes for OnlyFans Careerists

-If you are a career influencer, you will be responsible to pay both self-employment tax and income tax.
-This year, self-employment tax is a set 15.3%.
-The IRS considers that income goes through the “business” that the influencer works for (even though the influencer technically works for themselves).
+If you are a career influencer, you will be responsible for paying self-employment and income taxes.
+This year, self-employment tax is set at 15.3%.
+The IRS considers that income goes through the “business” the influencer works for (even though the influencer technically works for themselves).

-As a “business,” you will need to pay both Social security and Medicare taxes for both the employer and the employee.
-This year, your social security is 6.2% for both the employer and the employee, and medicare is 1.45% each.
-Add these together and you will have 12.4% for social security and 2.9% for Medicare tax.
+As a “business,” you must pay Social security and Medicare taxes for both the employer and the employee.
+This year, your social security is 6.2% for both the employer and the employee, and Medicare is 1.45% each.
+Add these together, and you will have 12.4% for social security and 2.9% for Medicare tax.
 The good news is that your self–employment tax is based on net earnings (revenues – relevant expenses), so you may not have to pay as much tax as you think.

 In addition to social security and Medicare, you will need to pay income tax.
-You will need to pay this on any income you made during the year (minus any applicable expenses or deductions).
+You must pay this on any income you made during the year (minus any applicable expenses or deductions).

-Unlike self-employment tax, your income tax will vary depending on the amount of money you made.
-You will be able to determine the amount of tax you pay off of a table (there is one included in this article below).
+Unlike self-employment tax, your income tax will vary depending on the amount of money you make.
+You can determine the amount of tax you pay off a table (one is included in this article below).

 Make Tax Time a Little Easier

-The average person finds taxes daunting even if they aren’t running a business on the side.
+The average person finds taxes daunting even if they aren’t running a business.
 Make things a bit easier for yourself by using accounting software created for start-ups, home businesses, and people working to create a career online.

-FreshBooks is a program that helps you keep track of both your income and expenses when it comes to your influencer finances.
+FreshBooks is a program that helps you keep track of your income and expenses regarding your influencer finances.
 It offers the bells and whistles you need to run the financial side of things, including invoice options.

-Keeping track of your expenses throughout the year will make things easier when it comes to tax time.
-You won’t have to search for things that you did several months ago because you’ve kept up with the work.
-Your itemized deductions will help you get tax breaks whether you do your taxes on your own or hire a professional accountant to do it for you.
+Keeping track of your expenses throughout the year will make things easier regarding tax time.
+You won’t have to search for things you did several months ago because you’ve kept up with the work.
+Your itemized deductions will help you get tax breaks, whether you do your taxes on your own or hire a professional accountant to do it for you.

-FreshBooks also has a 30-day free trial so that you can try out how simple it is for yourself.
+FreshBooks also has a 30-day free trial to try out how simple it is for you.

 How Does Federal Tax for Influencers Work?

-There are two things you need to understand about your federal taxes: your deductions should come out first and your tax will be added in a “stairstep” method.
+You need to understand two things about your federal taxes: your deductions should come out first, and your tax will be added in a “stairstep” method.

 The first thing you need to do is add up all your business expenses so that you can deduct them from your total earnings.
 The remaining amount will be your taxable earnings.
 You will show this on your tax forms by filling out the Schedule SE using Schedule C.

-Once you have your taxable earning amount, you will consult this year’s tax table to see how much you owe.
-This will be done in a “stairstep” method based on the table below.
+Once you have your taxable earnings, you will consult this year’s tax table to see how much you owe.
+Based on the table below, this will be done in a “stairstep” method.
 For instance, if you earned $100,000, you won’t need to pay 24% of your entire income (if you’re filing as a single).
 Here’s how it works: the first $9,875 you earned will be taxed at 10%, the profits between $9875 and $40125 are taxed at 12%, etc. The only income that will be taxed at 24% is what you were paid over $85,526.

-The income tax brackets will change from year to year, so you should not rely on this year’s table in the future.
-This is the IRS table to use in the year 2021 to file your 2020 taxes:
+The income tax brackets will change yearly, so you should not rely on this year’s table in the future.
+This is the IRS table to use in the year 2023 to file your 2022 taxes:

 State Taxes for OnlyFans Influencers

-While every state will have a different income tax table, most will be processed in the same way.
+While every state will have a different income tax table, most will be processed similarly.
 You may be able to deduct your state taxes from your federal income tax if you itemize your deductions.